Thursday, August 23, 2018

 Cranberry Cashew Salad

 The Inside of the Deli was as beautiful as the outside.
-Murals dotted the walls, and Common Sense Soaps and Body Care lined the entranceway Way, leading to the hosted area, cashier, and bar.
+Murals dotted the walls, and Common Sense Soaps and Body Care lined the entranceway, leading to the hosted area, cashier, and bar.

 Half-bushel baskets were used as light fixtures.

-Wooden Tables, iron back chairs, and wooden booths were throughout the lower and top levels of the deli.
+Wooden Tables, iron-backed chairs, and wooden booths were located throughout the lower and upper levels of the deli.

 The top level had an enclosed garden where you could enjoy dining outside.